GabrielFersPin/gabrielferspin.github.io/_posts/2024-03-27-Data_Journey.md

   -  Use the Coworking Project as final project and implementing machine learning into this project
   -  Start to callaborate with a ONG (Generar-ECO)
 - March
+  -  Start Studiyng depp leaning
+  -  Continue to working on the final project

 | Strengths (Internal, Positive)          | Weaknesses (Internal, Negative)          |